mehedi-sharif/soulspring/content/get-started.md

       image: "/images/initially-expects/03.svg"
       lists:
-      - Personalized therapy plans include bio-individualized detoxification and regeneration therapies design to correct dysfunctional biological processes within the body, restoring and strengthening the natural healing capacity of the body's cells and organs
+      - Personalized therapy plans include bio-individualized detoxification and regeneration therapies designed to correct dysfunctional biological processes within the body, restoring and strengthening the natural healing capacity of the body's cells and organs
       - Emotional-mental harmonization, self-therapy and integration programs may